tripal/fields_generator/README.md

 # Tripal Fields Generator
-This is a CLI tool to help automate the generating of [Tripal fields](http://tripal.info/tutorials/v3.x/developers_handbook/custom_field).
+This is a CLI tool to help automate the generation of [Tripal fields](http://tripal.info/tutorials/v3.x/developers_handbook/custom_field).

 ## Documentation